The Casino de Paris Striptease Theatre Club Story

 From 1958-1976 are what I call our Gypsy years because we never stopped moving.
 As the shows progressed, we progressed.
 We moved from Suzy’s flat above Heaven and Hell to the White House in Regents Park.
 We were becoming affluent!
 Next it was onto the Penthouse at 81 Boydell Court in St. Johns Wood, followed by the Stratford Court Hotel in Oxford Street.
 Then we had a new Neo Georgian House built at 14 Marston Close, Swiss Cottage.
 I couldn’t cope with all the stairs, 3 flights, and I was always forgetting something on the top floor so we moved to Edinburgh House in Portland Place opposite the BBC only to discover that the taxi phone in the street below would ring all day and all night.
 We couldn’t wait to move.
 Our next stop was 17C Sussex Heights in Brighton.
 The train journey to London took just one hour and it was beautiful travelling on the Brighton Belle, but when there were leaves or snow on the line it took between five and six hours, with no corridors!
 Nuff said!
 Finally, we moved into 68 Barons Keep in West Kensington.
 Phew!
 I’m out of breath.
 We never stopped.
 All this time the shows went on and they got better and better.

 Anton and Andree.
-Andre (Angela) went on to marry Richard Lyon, the son of Ben Lyon and Bebe Daniels, the famous stage and radio act, who were a notable couple in show business society.
+Andre (Angela) went on to marry Richard Lyon, the son of Ben Lyon and Bebe Daniels, who was an American Silent Monie Star and later became the famous stage and radio act, who were a notable couple in show business society.

 We would go to Paris frequently to see an agent there called Lillette Voland who managed all the top striptease artistes, and to buy feathers from Madame Fevrier.
 Arthur Helliwell, the No.1 journalist at the time for The People Newspaper, was known and feared for his vitriolic and scathing penmanship by most people in the business.
 Laughed about Madame Fevrier, when we met him in Cannes one year and wrote a very amusing article about us buying feathers in Paris.
 But truthfully, they were unobtainable in England.
 All in all we always had good relations with all the Press.